 Where we used to talk about accessible or universal designs, we now try to think in terms of livable kitchen designs that make the kitchen a comfortable and easy-to-access space for those of every age or ability.

-Flexible kitchen layouts.
 If this is the first time your kitchen has been remodeled, you may find the layout doesn't serve you.
-We often go first in-home consultations where eager homeowners have brilliantly worked out all the unlivable kinks in their outdated kitchen - as it is now.
+Many eager homeowners work out all the unlivable kinks in their outdated kitchen—as it is now.
 We gently remind them that the kitchen layout is often quite flexible.
-Not only can we redesign a layout that works out the current kinks, we can expand and evolve it so it's more useful and accommodating than you even imagined.
+Not only can we redesign a layout that works out the current kinks, we expand and evolve it so it's more useful and accommodating than you even imagined.